Legal & financial concerns *

 - Pension or retirement funds—penalties for early withdrawal, payment schedule

 - Medicaid—a program that pays for medical assistance for certain people and families with low incomes and resources

 - Medicare—a federal health insurance program for people age 65 and older

 Note: If your loved one had prescription drug coverage through Medicare, their benefits may have changed.
 If your loved one's resources are limited, they may be able to get extra help from Medicaid.
-It may also mean lower copays.

 *This Web site and the information contained herein is for informational purposes only and is not legal or financial advice about matters discussed.
 This Web site is for providing general helpful information to members of the public who may need to seek the assistance of a licensed attorney and financial advisor for any legal or eldercare advice.